victormeloasm/TheBrusselator/README.md

 This project is licensed under the MIT License.
 Feel free to use and modify the code for your own purposes.

-This project was based in the paper https://analogparadigm.com/downloads/alpaca_40.pdf from @Bernd-Ulmann.
+This project was based in the paper https://analogparadigm.com/downloads/alpaca_40.pdf from @bernd-Ulmann.